 According to personal injury attorney Janika White, courts in New Jersey and Pennsylvania are handling lawsuits that would help decide whether sending text messages to people known to be driving the moment the text message is sent can be held liable for the accident that ensues involving the distracted driver.
 She noted that, “in Tennessee, I haven’t seen a case like that yet, but Tennessee could potentially follow some of that case law.”

 The attorneys at John Michael Bailey Injury Lawyers know how difficult getting into a serious accident can be.
 That is why we handle personal injury cases involving car, motorcycle, and truck accidents in Memphis.
-Get in touch with a qualified member of our legal team by calling our offices at (844) 275-8422 to see how we can help you recover from your accident.
+Get in touch with a qualified member of our legal team by calling our offices at 888-WE-FIGHT to see how we can help you recover from your accident.

 An individual lost his life while another is fighting to survive after sustaining critical injuries when the car they were riding along Raleigh Lagrange Road and Chiswood Street in Memphis, Tennessee on Friday, April 16 went over the curb, struck a utility pole, and was cut in half.

 25-year-old Quinton Jones was found dead at the scene of the accident, police said.
 Both he and his companion were thrown out of the vehicle and onto the road when their vehicle crashed.

 The other victim, identified only as a 23-year-old man, was taken to the Regional Medical Center for the treatment of his grave wounds.

 Police investigators have yet to determine who was the driver of the vehicle at the time of the incident and, therefore, have yet to place any charges.
 They are still collecting evidence to find out what caused the accident in the first place.